 Working Within Existing Contracting and Regulatory Frameworks

 The newest generation of health care technologies are blurring the lines between software vendors, providers, medical devices, services, and therapeutics.
 At these intersections are some of the most innovative and interesting technologies in health care.

 Yet existing payers, providers, and employers are not used to contracting with entities that cross borders; understandable, today’s regulatory environment isn’t necessary suited for these intersections either.
 Rather than wait for the world to change, it behooves next era digital health companies to drive it.

-Digital health companies- like Omada- can typically contract as a provider, given that we operate as a HIPAA covered entity.
+Digital health companies--like Omada--can typically contract as a provider, given that they operate as a HIPAA covered entity.
 But this standing is dependent on a long-standing investment in regulatory analysis and compliance.
 Health plans are right skeptical of this unusual formulation, and digital health companies must accept the burden of offering a full guide and support to educate payers on their standing within contracting and regulatory structures they are accustomed to.
-We tend to share our experience with other payers in the early stages of contracting, and ensure that we do everything in our power to simplify the contracting process, while sticking to our first principles.
+We tend to share in advance our experience with other payers, and ensure that we do everything in our power to simplify the contracting process, while sticking to our first principles.

 Digital health companies must also do the difficult work to create compliance processes, regulatory viewpoints, and supporting operational principles so they can fit elegantly into existing mental models and frameworks.
 Doing this right will ensure they can hit scale using existing systems, and make life easier for your customers.